History of Tamil Nadu: Rule of Poligars, Nizams and Nawabs

-European colonisation (1750–1858)
+European influences

 Anglo-French conflicts

 The French were relative newcomers to India.
 The French East India Company was formed in 1664 and in 1666 the French representatives obtained Aurangzeb's permission to trade in India.
 The French soon set up trading posts at Pondicherry on the Coromandel coast.
 They occupied Karaikal in 1739 and Joseph François Dupleix was appointed Governor of Pondichéry.
 In Europe the War of the Austrian Succession began in 1740 and eventually the British and the French forces in India were caught up in the conflict.
 There were numerous naval battles between the two navies along the Coromandel coast.
 The French led by La Bourdonnais attacked the poorly defended Fort St. George in Madras in 1746 and occupied it.
 Robert Clive was one of the prisoners of war from this battle.
 The war in Europe ended in 1748 and with the peace of Aix-la-Chapelle Madras was restored to the British.

 The conflict between the British and the French continued, this time in political rather than military terms.
 Both the Nawab of the Carnatic and Nizam of Hyderabad positions were taken by rulers who were strongly sympathetic to the French.
 Chanda Sahib had been made Nawab of the Carnatic with Dupleix's assistance, while the British had taken up the cause of the previous incumbent, Mohammed Ali Khan Walajah.
 In the resultant battle between the rivals, Clive assisted Mohammed Ali by attacking Chanda Sahib's fort in Arcot and took possession of it in 1751.
 The French assisted Chanda Sahib in his attempts to drive Clive out of Arcot.
 However, the large Arcot army assisted by the French was defeated by the British.
 The Treaty of Paris (1763) formally confirmed Mahommed Ali as the Nawab of the Carnatic.
 It was a result of this action and the increased British influence that in 1765 the Emperor of Delhi issued a firman (decree) recognising the British possessions in southern India.